 Hello all, today's super-delayed sweater post is not really useful for the northern hemisphere.
 If Insta bears any semblance to reality, everyone up here is tossing their worsted wool back into the stash to run full-force into summer knitting.
 So hi everyone in the southern hemisphere, pull out your needles!
 I've got a really fun … Continue reading In the Wrong Hemisphere

-Hello all, I am checking in briefly to share my thoughts and feelings on the recent discussions of race, diversity, and inclusion in the knitting community.
-I am sad to say that up until this winter I lived in a world where the most of the designers, dyers, and crafters I followed looked like me … Continue reading The Hard Post
+(Note: I found this post in my drafts 6/25 and I am not sure how it came to be there.
+I apologize and am republishing with minor edits) Hello all, I am checking in briefly to make clear my thoughts and feelings on the recent discussions of race, diversity, and inclusion in the knitting community. … Continue reading The Hard Post

 Well good morning everyone and hello new readers!
 When Sarah Instagrammed the sweater I knit in her Less Traveled yarn, I had no idea how much traffic would result.
 Then the spam comments started popping up, and I realized there had to be a fair number of real eyeballs out there too.
 So I guess … Continue reading What Next?

 Greetings, all, from the cusp of the new year.
 The old year ended with a deliciously gray, rainy day.
 We had a rare few days of proper winter here in Phoenix, with dirty clouds, a sharp breeze, and threats of freezing overnight.
 I know all this is nothing novel to a lot of you, but … Continue reading Year Out, Year In

 Hello dear readers!
 Last I checked in we were talking about insanely large deadline projects and how Phoenix summer was refusing to die.
 Well, the remnants of a storm from Mexico finally chased off the worst of the heat and the plain old tipping of the planet did the rest, and I'm onto a new … Continue reading Of Course it Will Work